barryclark/jekyll-now/_posts/2019-05-09-Final-Game-Prototyp.md

 # Purpose and Despair

 Purpose and Despaitr is a first person puzzle game.
-It aims to challenge the the player by providing interesting level that needs out of the box thinking.
+It aims to challenge the the player by providing interesting levels that need out of the box thinking.

 You are a small roboter the is stranded on a lonely planet.
 The task you have to tackle is to leave the planet.